digital-land/digital-land.info/README.md

 # Logging

+The containers are configured to send their logs to AWS Cloudwatch.
+The log group is called `/ecs/dl-web`.

 Logging configuration can be found in `log_config.yml`.
 Here you can change log level of each of the loggers independently, change the log format, or redirect specific/all logs to file.